-Adam Wagner is a Jewish human rights lawyer.
-Here is what he had to say about Newmark et al and the FUCU case…….
+Here is what Wagner had to say about Newmark et al and the FUCU case…….

 Sometimes we need an outsider’s perspective to bring into focus uncomfortable truths about ourselves.
 Just before the Passover festivities, the Employment Tribunal released a 45-page judgment full of Biblical fury which did just that.